windward-studios/Windward-RESTful-V2-.NET-Core-Client-Sample/README.md

 ## Usage
 Refer to https://app.swaggerhub.com/apis/Windward-Studios/windward-rest_ful_api/2.0#/ to see the object structure and heirarchy in the client.

 To build and run the sample application, just run the provided run.bat file.
+You will need to set the adddress of your RESTful engine in the config file under the variable "url".